0x80/mono-ts/README.md

   not configured to use ESM.
 This demo shows how to use ESM for all packages including the Next.js app.

-Purely for demonstration purposes, mono-ts uses the internal packages approach for `@mono/common` and a traditional bundling approach for `@mono/backend`.
+For testing and comparison, mono-ts uses the internal packages approach for `@mono/common` and a traditional built approach for `@mono/backend`.
 Both are compatible with `isolate-package` for deploying to Firebase.

+## Live code changes from internal packages

+Traditionally in a monorepo, each package is treated similar to a released NPM package, meaning that the code and types are resolved from the built "dist" output for each module.
+Adding new types and changing code in shared packages therefor requires you to rebuild these, which can be cumbersome during development.

+Turborepo does not (yet) include a watch task, so [Turbowatch](https://github.com/gajus/turbowatch) was created to solve this issue.
+I haven't tried it but it looks like a neat solution.
+However, you might want to use the [internal packages strategy instead](#the-internal-packages-strategy).

 ## Deploying to Firebase